dairy products with eggs

 4. Use your freezer

-The organic frozen produce at the store cost much less than fresh, especially if the fruit or vegetable is out of season.
-You should freeze all left overs using inexpensive mason glass jars or silicone ice molds for smaller amounts.
+The organic frozen produce at the store costs much less than fresh, especially if the fruit or vegetable is out of season.
+You should freeze all leftovers using inexpensive mason glass jars or silicone ice molds for smaller amounts.

 Double your recipes and freeze leftovers; this works great also with soups and stews.
-Freeze core kitchen staples like bread scraps, butter, cheese and bread crumbs or homemade croutons.
+Freeze core kitchen staples like bread scraps, butter, cheese bread crumbs, or homemade croutons.

 5. Choose organic brands that save you money